guru-1234/JSONEditor/README.md

-# Game Object Instatiater Using JSON Data
+# Game Object Instantiater Using JSON Data

 Game object instantiater tool is used to dynamically generate gameobject with a custom heirarchal strucutre and can save the structure as JSON in a desired Path user need.
 Also read and load the pre-exist JSON data.